HYLES VESPERTILIO (Esper, 1780)

 Recorded with certainty only once from Romania, from Tusnad (König, 2003).

 Danner, Eitschberger & Surholt (1998) indicated that this species could be extinct in Germany, but an adult was caught at light on 26 August 2017 west of Riedlingen in Baden-Württemberg (leg.
-Rudolf Schick).
+Rudolf Schick), and several have been captured since then (Nowotne & Köhler, 2021).

 On 4 September 2003 an adult was recorded from Scalloway on the Shetland Islands, Scotland, during a period of southeasterly winds (Walterson, 2003).
 A perfect adult of Daphnis nerii was also recorded from these islands ten days later after further southerly winds, along with several other migrant moths.